 Infecting a wide range of tissues such as the central nervous system, respiratory tract, and cardiovascular system, infection can cause serious invasive disease, such as streptococcal toxic shock syndrome, necrotizing fasciitis, septicemia, pneumonia, and meningitis, with numerous reports of fatal infection.Richards et al. 2012

 Phylogenomic study aimed at gaining a better understanding of Streptococcus genome evolution and the genetic basis underlining the functional diversity within the genus.Richards et al. 2014

 Studies examining the existence of two species of Spotted Eagle Ray in the Pacific and Atlantic, and the existence of two populations of Bottlenose Dolphins within a Florida inshore lagoon.Richards et al. 2009

 Study exploring evolutionary and demographic history focusing on the effect of ocean currents on dispersal patterns.

 Image: Edgardo OchoaRichards et al. 2014

 With an emphasis on human and animal health, my lab's major focus is to utilize comparative genomics, transcriptomics, population genomics, phylogenomics, and metagenomics to study how bacterial pathogens evolve, adapt, and interact.
 We aim to gain a better understanding of how these pathogens adapt, respond to, and move between different environments and hosts.
-In addition, we have a strong interest in the human biome, where we aim to gain a better understanding of the relationship between these communities and their environment and also the synergy among the microorganisms that comprize these systems.
+In addition, we have a strong interest in the human microbiome, where we aim to gain a better understanding of the relationship between these communities and their environment and also the synergy among the microorganisms that comprize these systems.
 We also maintain an active interest in the evolution, population genetics, and genomics of a wide range of eukaryotes.